 The ASAM Criteria shall be used to determine placement into the appropriate level of care for all beneficiaries, and is separate and distinct from determining medical necessity.
+A free ASAM Criteria Assessment Interview Guide, which may be but is not required to be used to complete the ASAM Criteria assessment, can be found here.

 - a.
 For beneficiaries 21 and over, a full assessment using the ASAM Criteria shall be completed within 30 days of the beneficiary's first visit with an LPHA or registered/certified counselor. - b.
 For beneficiaries under 21, or for adults experiencing homelessness, a full assessment using the ASAM Criteria shall be completed within 60 days of the beneficiary's first visit with an LPHA or registered/certified counselor. - c.
-A full ASAM Criteria Assessment is not required to deliver prevention and early intervention services for beneficiaries under 21; a brief screening ASAM Criteria tool is sufficient for these services (see below regarding details about ASAM level of care 0.5). - d.
+A full ASAM Criteria assessment is not required to deliver prevention and early intervention services for beneficiaries under 21; a brief screening ASAM Criteria tool is sufficient for these services (see below regarding details about ASAM level of care 0.5). - d.
 If a beneficiary withdraws from treatment prior to completing the ASAM Criteria assessment and later returns, the time period starts over. - e.
 A full ASAM assessment, or initial provisional referral tool for preliminary level of care recommendations, shall not be required to begin receiving DMC-ODS services. - f.
-A full ASAM assessment does not need to be repeated unless the beneficiary's condition changes.
+A full ASAM assessment does not need to be repeated unless the beneficiary's condition changes. - g.
+These requirements for ASAM Level of Care assessments apply to NTP clients and settings.